AVJdataminer/content_dev/modules_oop.md

  1. If you use the conda package manager `conda install geopoandas`
  2. If you prefer pip `pip install geopandas`
- 3. Finally if you'd like to install directly from the source.
+ 3. Finally if you'd like to install directly from the source `pip install git+git://github.com/geopandas/geopandas.git`

+If you're installing a module directly from Jupyter notebook

 ### Loading modules